pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What do you do with your junk mail?
 * Do you clean up the kitchen after every meal?
 Each night?
 Or when you run out of dishes or company is coming over?
 * How clean do you keep your house?
-* Do you usual y put things back where they belong soon after you use them?
+* Do you usually put things back where they belong soon after you use them?
 * What temperature do you like it in the house during the winter?
 * What temperature do you like it in the house during the summer?
 * Would it bother you if I walked around the house naked?